-Before they decide on the terms of your mortgage loan, lenders must find out two things about you: your ability to repay the loan, and if you will pay it back.
-To figure out your ability to pay back the loan, lenders look at your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before lenders decide to lend you money, they must know if you are willing and able to pay back that mortgage.
+To assess your ability to pay back the loan, lenders look at your debt-to-income ratio.
+To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company formulated the first FICO score to help lenders assess creditworthines.
-You can learn more about FICO here.
+Fair Isaac and Company developed the original FICO score to help lenders assess creditworthines.
+You can find out more about FICO here.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
-Your score is calculated wtih positive and negative items in your credit report.
+Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
+Your score results from both positive and negative items in your credit report.
 Late payments count against your score, but a consistent record of paying on time will raise it.

-To get a credit score, borrowers must have an active credit account with six months of payment history.
-This payment history ensures that there is sufficient information in your credit to generate an accurate score.
-Should you not meet the minimum criteria for getting a credit score, you might need to establish a credit history prior to applying for a mortgage.
+To get a credit score, you must have an active credit account with a payment history of six months.
+This history ensures that there is sufficient information in your credit to build a score.
+If you don't meet the criteria for getting a credit score, you might need to establish your credit history prior to applying for a mortgage loan.

-Foxfield Financial can answer questions about credit reports and many others.
-Give us a call: 720-598-8300.
+At Foxfield Financial, we answer questions about Credit reports every day.
+Give us a call at 720-598-8300.